galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 >    https://zenodo.org/records/10658688/files/HG00096.cnv.vcf
 >    https://zenodo.org/records/10658688/files/igsr-1000-genomes-30x-on-grch38.tsv
 >    ```
->   This will download the strucral varient and the metadata file.
+>   This will download the structural variant and the metadata file.
 >
 >    In some cases, the same datasets are available in the Galaxy shared data library.
 Please consult the instructor for further details.
 >